Custom eLearning Solutions

 Example:

-A simulation trains emergency operations centre support and public works dispatch teams on activating during a storm event.
+Prepare teams for pressure before it shows up in service speed, policy compliance, or public trust.
 Participants make timed decisions about calling out crews, closing roads and managing sandbag sites.
 The simulation shows how these decisions affect response times and communication backlogs and generates an action log afterwards.

 Upskilling Modules